MoreINV8/cash-flow/README.md

 - Unit testing
   - use `@profile(__profile name__)` to set scope enable configuration
 - Security config [video](https://youtu.be/oeni_9g7too?si=7JW5lhgym-do-iRU)
-  - use `@EnableWebSecurity` to let spring boot use this custom configuration instead deafault
+  - use `@EnableWebSecurity` to let spring boot use this custom configuration instead default
   - use `SecurityFilterChain` and `HttpSecurity` parameter to config new custom filter chain
   - add `AuthenticationProvider` to custom default username password login
   - add `AuthenticationManager` to hold and get verify later